openfoodfacts/openfoodfacts-auth/README.md

 # Roadmap

-## First Objective

-The current keycloak branch in the openfoodfcts-server repo has become unmanageable so the suggested plan is to move to an incremental, feature-flag based approach.

-The items below list the suggested incremental releasable items in order to achieve the first objective of moving all user authentication into Keycloak:

-- Sync users with Keycloak: Keep the existing authentication process the same but ensure that all new users and updates to existing users are replicated in Keycloak.
-This would include an initial migration.
-The main difference from the existing migration code is we need to cope with updates as well as creating new users.
-This would be flagged based on the presence of a `KEYCLOAK_BACKCHANNEL_BASE_URL`
-- Switch all backend code that receives a user id and password to authenticate via Keycloak.
-Note still keep the existing session management code once the user is authenticated
-- Give the option to sign-in via the Keycloak login form by adding a `keycloak=1` query parameter
-- Move all users to automatically log-in via Keycloak
-- Switch user registration to Keycloak, so PO will no longer be creating users or updating user profile information.
-Before we can do this we need to have completed the following:
-    - Change the Pro user sign-up flow.
-Rather than putting the requested organization on the main user form the user would sign up normally and then request to join an organization once signed in.
-A regular welcome email would not be sent if the user signed up via the Pro platform.
-This can be started before any of the other Keycloak work
-    - Trigger registration emails and user deletion through Redis events coming from Keycloak.
-This should only affect new users so probably don't need a feature flag.
-Will require implementing the Redis listener and Minion in all flavours

-Note the existing branch includes support for API authentication using a Keycloak access token.
-Suggest this is pushed beyond the first release.

 ## Mobile

 We will need to update the mobile application to launch the keycloak login and account pages before we can deprecate the password grant type option.